Year Released: 1937

 "I shall never sell the land!
 Bit by bit, I will dig up the fields and feed the earth itself to the children."
 Wang Lung

-Released three-quarters of a century ago, this epic film still resonates.
-O-Lan, the (Oscar-winning) female lead, is fearless and resolute in ways today’s feminists only dare dream of.
+Released more than three-quarters of a century ago, this epic film still resonates.
+O-Lan (Luise Rainer), the Oscar-winning female lead, is fearless and resolute in ways today’s feminists only dare dream of.
 And her goodness shines forth like rays of sunshine warming her beloved earth.

 In fact, The Good Earth should be required viewing for this effete generation who regard making due with their original iPad a financial hardship; whose idea of feminism is sharing lattes after an organized protest parade, or whose provincialism notes only the social injustice that emanates from America’s shores.